Child Care Apprentice

 The successful candidate will need to be caring, reliable, and enthusiastic and have a willingness to learn in a professional busy nursery.
 You will need to be outgoing, flexible and show a willingness to progress and succeed in your own chosen career.

-The successful candidate will have already achieved a level 2 child care apprenticeship.
 Qualifications required for this role, include GCSE grades A-C in Maths and English or equivalent qualifications such as functional skills.

 In order to be successful for this position, you will need to complete an enhanced Disclosure & Barring Service (DBS) check.
 This will be arranged by the employer after successfully completing the initial interview.